 Chi Lee, Associate Principal

-Born in Kaohsiung, Taiwan, Chi Lee came to the United States in 2009.
-She received her bachelor’s degree from the Manhattan School of Music, her master’s degree from Rice University and is a doctor of musical arts candidate at the University of Maryland.
+Chi Lee joined The Florida Orchestra as associate principal viola in the 2021-22 season.
+Born in Kaohsiung, Taiwan, she came to the United States in 2009.
+Lee received her bachelor’s degree from the Manhattan School of Music, her master’s degree from Rice University, and is currently a doctor of musical arts candidate at the University of Maryland.
 Her principal teachers include Daniel Foster, Lawrence Neuman, Ivo-Jan van der Werff, Karen Ritscher, Kin-Fung Leung and Yung-Chen Chan.

-Her performances in international festivals include the Schleswig-Holstein Musik Festival in Rendsburg, Germany, the Britten-Pears Young Artists Programme in Aldeburgh, United Kingdom, the Bard Music Festival, and Asian Youth Orchestra, where she toured in Japan and China.
-Lee was a fellow of The Orchestra Now from 2016 to 2018, when she regularly performed in Carnegie Hall, Lincoln Center and the Metropolitan Museum in New York City.
-She has also served as associate principal violist with the Richmond Symphony Orchestra in the 2018-19 season and performed with the Charlotte Symphony Orchestra and Alabama Symphony Orchestra.
+Her performances in international festivals include the Schleswig-Holstein Musik Festival in Rendsburg, Germany, the Britten-Pears Young Artists Programme in Aldeburgh, United Kingdom, Bard Music Festival, and Asian Youth Orchestra, where she toured Japan and China.
+Lee was a fellow of The Orchestra Now from 2016 to 2018, where she regularly performed in Carnegie Hall, Lincoln Center and the Metropolitan Museum in New York City.
+She has also served as associate principal violist with the Richmond Symphony Orchestra in the 2018-2019 season and performed with the Charlotte Symphony Orchestra and Alabama Symphony Orchestra.

-An avid educator, Lee is a certified Suzuki teacher and has taught at institutions including Rice University, Bard Conservatory Preparatory Division and the University of Maryland, and has given masterclasses in Taiwan.
+An avid educator, Lee is a certified Suzuki teacher, and she has taught at institutions including Rice University, Bard Conservatory Preparatory Division and University of Maryland, and has given masterclasses in Taiwan.